replicatedhq/troubleshoot/DEMO_WALKTHROUGH.md

 ## Introduction (1 minute)

-**What to say:**
-> "Troubleshoot.sh now includes an AI-powered analyzer that uses Large Language Models to automatically identify issues in Kubernetes applications.
-Instead of writing complex rules or patterns, the LLM analyzer reads your logs, understands the context, and identifies root causes automatically."

 **Key points:**
 - No need to anticipate every failure mode
 - AI understands context and correlations